cafelyteam/cafely/docs/source/index.rst

-Announcing Cafely The Best Instant Coffee
+Announcing Cafely, The Best Instant Coffee
 ===================================

 Introducing Cafely Instant Vietnamese Coffee: the best instant coffee with authentic Vietnamese flavors!
 Our instant coffee packs are perfect for busy lifestyles, delivering high-quality, fair-trade coffee wherever you go.